 The Things To Which We Can All Pay Attention

 There is nothing new here.
 No unknown diet, no secret exercise program.
-It’s just about finding a way to make what you already know work for you without taking up too much of your precious will power.
+It’s just about finding a way to make what you already know work for you without exhausting your precious will power.
 I need my will power for virtue, writing responsibly, and paying bills.
 I do not want to use it up on calorie management.
 Onward.

 A Relationship With Food & Its Consumption

 - I don’t like fast food, so I don’t eat it.
 McDonald’s doesn’t have to be part of your life; for nomadic lunches a turkey sandwich will do.
-If delis crunch your budget, make a sandwich at home and carry it.
+If delis squeeze your budget, make a sandwich at home.
 Or turkey rolls – slices of roast turkey rolled around gherkins or cheese.

 - I like whole wheat.
 When you find the right product, in my case the La Brea Whole Grain bread sold at Whole Foods, whole grain is a joy, not a chore.